nicrodriguezval/vc/docs/md/docs/workshops/imaging/hardware/mosaic/hue-image-mosaic.md

 ![paintings24x12](/docs/sketches/paintings24x12.jpg)

-To make this type of mosaics, with fixed number of rows and columns, the columns meaning hues and rows opacity, is necesary to load a gif image with a very large amount of images, because gifs with few images won't have all the tones for every division.
+To make this type of mosaics, with fixed number of rows and columns, the columns meaning hues and rows opacity, is necesary to load a gif image with a very large amount of frames, because gifs with few frames won't have all the tones for every division.
 So the more images a gif image to process have, the better.
 Also, we can choose before executing the program how many textures will be used to paint the mosaic.
 The sketch used to pre-process the mosaic is shown below:

 > :Tabs
 > > :Tab title = Instructions